Smooth Gate Functions for Soft Advantage Policy Optimization: Experiments

 \subsection{Experimental setup}

-All experiments were conducted using the Qwen2.5-7B-Instruct model on mathematical reasoning tasks. \paragraph{Training.} The training data consisted of an equal mixture of the GSM8K \citep{GSM8K} and DeepMath\citep{DeepMath} datasets, and the model was aligned via a cold-start reinforcement learning procedure without supervised warm-up.
+All experiments were conducted using the Qwen2.5-7B-Instruct model on mathematical reasoning tasks. \paragraph{Training.} The training data consisted of an equal mixture of the GSM8K (train split) \citep{GSM8K} and DeepMath\citep{DeepMath} datasets, and the model was aligned via a cold-start reinforcement learning procedure without supervised warm-up.
 For each prompt, we generated 8 rollouts with a maximum response length of 512 tokens.
 The per-device batch size was set to 1, and gradients were accumulated over 16 steps, yielding a larger effective batch size.
-To improve sample efficiency and exposure effect of gate function alteration, two gradient updates were performed for each batch, enabling reuse of previously generated trajectories.
-Training was performed on 8 NVIDIA A100 GPUs.
+To improve sample efficiency and to better isolate the effect of gate function alteration, two gradient updates were performed for each batch, enabling reuse of previously generated trajectories.
+Training was performed on 8 NVIDIA A100 GPUs for a total of 5,000 optimization steps.
+Generation parameters are provided at Appendix ~\ref{app:training_parameters}.

 \paragraph{Reward.} The reward function was defined as a sum of an answer correctness component and a formatting component:

 $r_{format}$ evaluates whether the model follows a prescribed structured response template of the form \textit{<think> text </think> <answer> text </answer>}, where \textit{<think>, </think>, <answer>} and \textit{</answer>} denote special tokens and \textit{text} represents arbitrary generated content: